RafaelJNascimento/RafaelJNascimento/README.md

 🇧🇷 I live in Brazil.

-🎓 I'm majoring in Computer Engineering at the Federal University of Ceará.
+🎓 I am a Computer Engineer graduated from the Federal University of Ceará.

 📫 How to reach me: